How can I save money on my car insurance premium?

 There are two main reasons for this.
-First if you try to make a claim and you have lied on your policy, you could be waved away without recouping any of the money.
+First if you try to make a claim and you have been economical with the truth on your policy, you could be waved away without recouping any of the money.

 If you drive for 5,000 miles a year but told your insurer you will drive 10,000 miles, you’ll pay for 5,000 miles that you don’t actually use.
 That’s a waste of money.

-As a result you should be as accurate as possible so that you are not paying for miles you don’t drive.
+As a result, you should be as accurate as possible so that you are not paying for miles you don’t drive.
 If you are going to be driving less than 5,000 miles per year, you could benefit from low mileage car insurance.

-While it’s important to be accurate, it’s even more important that you do not lie on your insurance policy in order to save money.
-That’s a big no no.
+While it’s important to be accurate, it’s even more important to be honest on your insurance policy – bending the truth to save money is a big no-no.

 No Claims Bonus

 A long No Claims Bonus (NCB) is one of the most effective ways of lowering your car insurance premium.

 Insurers look kindly on anyone with a clean insurance history and that’s generally why older drivers have lower insurance costs, as they have had the chance to gather NCB.